mvanbraeckel/PostgreSQL_3530/README.md

 - @version 10/11/2020
 - @file README
 - @brief Uses PostgreSQL to create tables and perform operations for a database that represents a tiny credit card company, where tables store data of customers, vendors, and transactions (Data Base Systems & Concepts course A3)
-- @note use `ssh mvanbrae@linux.socs.uoguelph.ca` to connect, where files are in `cis3530/a3/`; then use `psql -h db` (actually use `psql -h db -d mvanbrae -U mvanbrae`?) to connect to PostgreSQL database to test things
+- @note personal use: `ssh userid@linux.socs.uoguelph.ca` to connect, where files are in `cis3530/a3/`; then use `psql -h db` (actually use `psql -h db -d userid -U userid`?) to connect to PostgreSQL database to test things (where userid=mvanbrae for my account)
-  - use `kinit` and enter central login ID password if error like the following occurs when trying to connect:
+  - Use `kinit` and enter central login ID password if error like the following occurs when trying to connect:

 ```text
 psql: GSSAPI continuation error: Unspecified GSS failure.
 Minor code may provide more information